anharrington/handsonpython/rstP/ifstatements.rst

 In Idle, load ``grade1.py`` and save it as ``grade2.py`` Modify ``grade2.py`` so it has an equivalent version of the letterGrade function that tests in the opposite order, first for F, then D, C, ....
 Hint: How many tests do you need to do? [#]_

 Be sure to run your new version and test with different inputs that test all the different paths through the program.
+Be careful to test around cut-off points.
+What does a grade of 79.6 imply?
+What about exactly 80?

 Wages Exercise
 ~~~~~~~~~~~~~~